 Taxes on alcoholic beverages are increased according to their graduation, as well as sugary drinks, flavored mineral waters, among others.
 In addition, the tobacco tax is increased.

-The Reform establishes that new, light and medium motor vehicles, with the exceptions that the standard establishes, will pay for a single time, an Additional Tax expressed in Monthly Tax Units (UTM), according to the formula that contemplates the norm, based on its urban performance and emission of nitrogen oxides from the vehicle.
+The Reform establishes that new, light and medium motor vehicles, with the exceptions that the standard establishes, will pay for a single time, an additional tax expressed in Monthly Tax Units (UTM), according to the formula that contemplates the norm, based on its urban performance and emission of nitrogen oxides from the vehicle.

 In addition, a tax is imposed on natural and legal persons who use certain fixed sources of air emissions of particulates, nitrogen oxides, sulfur dioxide and carbon dioxide produced by establishments whose individual or together, add up to a thermal power greater than or equal to 50 MWt.
+This has given rise to the growth in the non-conventional renewable energy sector in Chile, which is setting Chile apart from the rest of Latin America.

-Anti-Tax Avoidance rules
+Anti-Tax Avoidance Rules

-Their main purpose is to grant the tax administration powers to challenge acts or businesses or other activities carried out by taxpayers with abuse of legal forms or simulated for the sole or main purpose of avoiding the payment of taxes, which will be susceptible of the respective control of the courts of justice.
+Their main purpose is to grant the tax administration powers to challenge acts or businesses or other activities carried out by taxpayers with abuse of legal forms or simulated for the sole or main purpose of avoiding the payment of taxes, which will be susceptible by the respective control of the courts of justice.

 Likewise, a new article is added that sanctions the person with whom it is proven to have designed or planned the acts, contracts or businesses constituting abuse or simulation.